Women in ancient Egypt

 Women in ancient Egypt had some special rights other women did not have in other comparable societies.
 They could own property and were, at court, legally equal to men.
-However, Ancient Egypt was a society dominated by men.
+However, Ancient Egypt was a patriarchal society dominated by men.
 Only a few women are known to have important positions in administration, though there were female rulers and even female pharaohs.
-Women at the royal court gained their positions by relationship to male kings.
+Women at the royal court gained their positions by relationships to male kings.

 Work

 Most women belonged to the peasantry and worked alongside their husbands.
 Women were known to manage farms or businesses in the absence of their husbands or sons.
 Among the upper classes of society, a woman usually did not work outside the home, and instead supervised the servants of the household and her children's education.
 An exception is the textile industry.
 Here women are well attested as weavers.
 A letter found at Lahun and dating around 1800 BC names six female weavers.

 In the Old Kingdom wealthy women often owned their own households.
-There was working men and women side by side, and it is not uncommon to find in the staff of a women's household other women with administrative titles.
+There were working men and women side by side, and it is not uncommon to find in the staff of a women's household other women with administrative titles.
 Especially in tomb scenes of the periods, men are often served by men, while women are served by women.
 Here, the separation of sexes is visible.

 Women belonging to families wealthy enough to hire nannies to help with childcare frequently worked as perfume-makers and also were employed in courts and temples, like acrobats, dancers, singers, and musicians, which were all considered respectable pursuits for upper-class women.
 Women belonging to any class could work as professional mourners or musicians, and these were common jobs.
 Noblewomen could be members of the priesthood connected to either a god or goddess.
 Women could even be at the head of a business as, for example, the lady Nenofer of the New Kingdom, and could also be a doctor, as the lady Peseshet during the Fourth dynasty of Egypt.